-- 4.11.1 The school recognises that many "home educated" children have a positive learning experience and the decision is one with the child's best interests at heart. - 4.11.2 Since 2016, The school has a statutory duty to inform the Local Authority of all deletions from roll.
+- 4.11.1 The school recognises that many home educated children have a positive learning experience and the decision is one with the child's best interests at heart. - 4.11.2 Since 2016, The school has a statutory duty to inform the Local Authority of all deletions from roll.
 When Elective Home Education is the reason for this removal, the Local authority and other key professionals will work alongside the school to coordinate a meeting with parents where possible ideally before a final decision is made.

-4.12 Mental Health
+4.12 Children requiring Mental Health support

 - 4.12.1 The school recognise that safeguarding and promoting the welfare of children includes preventing the impairment of children's mental health or development. - 4.12.2 All staff will be aware that mental health problems may be an indicator that a child is suffering or is at risk of suffering abuse, neglect or exploitation. - 4.12.3 Staff will not attempt to make a diagnosis of a mental health problem unless they are appropriately trained. - 4.12.4 We recognise that staff are well-placed to observe behaviour that may indicate that a child is experiencing a mental health problem, or is at risk of developing one.
 There are clear systems and processes in place for identifying possible mental health problems.
-If staff are concerned that a child is suffering a mental health problem they should seek advice from Lou Peet or Neil Phipps regarding school's Mental Health protocol and procedures, however if there is a safeguarding concern they must speak directly to the DSL/DDSL. - 4.12.5 If staff are concerned that a child is experiencing a mental health problem that is also a safeguarding concern, they must report this to the Designated Safeguarding Lead (or deputy Designated Safeguarding Lead) immediately. - 4.12.6 Neil Phipps, Assistant Headteacher, is the trained school Mental Health First Aider and he works alongside Lou Peet, Chaplain, who is the designated member of staff responsible for the promotion of mental health and wellbeing across the school.

-4.12.7 Further information, guidance and advice regarding mental health can be found on page 44 of Keeping Children Safe in Education 2022.
+If staff are concerned that a child is suffering a mental health problem, they should seek advice from Kerry Ram or David Bedford regarding school's Mental Health protocol and procedures. - 4.12.5 If staff are concerned that a child is experiencing a mental health problem that is also a safeguarding concern, they must report this to the Designated Safeguarding Lead (or deputy Designated Safeguarding Lead) immediately. - 4.12.6 Mental health and well-being takes priority at the school.
+The staff member with oversight of mental health for students is the SENDCO whom is line managed by the Deputy Headteacher.
+Several staff have undertaken mental health and well-being training including the Assistant Headteacher Sixth form and the Chaplain.
+The school also has staff Well-being Champions. - 4.12.7 Further information, guidance and advice regarding mental health can be found on page 46 of Keeping Children Safe in Education 2023.

-4:13 Children who are Lesbian, Gay, Bi or Trans (LGBT+)
+4.13 Children who are Lesbian, Gay, Bi or Trans (LGBT+)

-The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
+- The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
 However, children who are LGBT can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.

-Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
-It is therefore vital that staff endeavour to reduce the additional barriers faced and provide a safe space for them to speak out or share their concerns with members of staff.

-LGBT inclusion is part of the statutory Relationships Education, Relationship and Sex Education and Health Education curriculum and there is a range of support available to help schools counter homophobic, biphobic and transphobic bullying and abuse
+In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT. - Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
+It is therefore vital that staff endeavour to reduce the additional barriers faced and provide a safe space for them to speak out or share their concerns with members of staff. - LGBT inclusion is part of the statutory Relationships Education, Relationship and Sex Education and Health Education curriculum and there is a range of support available to help schools counter homophobic, biphobic and transphobic bullying and abuse.